-This easy recipe for Blackberry Soup with Buttermilk Custards is an Irish dessert that is perfect for St. Patrick’s day.
+This easy recipe for Buttermilk Panna Cotta with Blackberry Sauce is an Irish dessert that is perfect for St. Patrick’s day.
 The buttermilk custards are like little islands surrounded by a sea of sweet blackberry sauce that has a touch of anise flavor.

-Buttermilk custards are created without eggs and they are not unlike the panna cotta that is so popular in Italy.
+Buttermilk panna cotta or custard is created without eggs and it is not unlike the pannacotta that is so popular in Italy.
 A mixture of sweetened buttermilk and cream is cooked, gelatin is added which thickens the custards and gives these desserts the wiggly-jiggly texture that is so delicious.

 The creamy mixture is poured into individual molds and chilled until firm transforming them into cool, silky smooth deliciousness.

 The blackberry ‘soup’ is actually what I would call a sauce.
 It is made with fresh blackberries cooked with a little sugar, star anise and red wine.
-If fresh blackberries are unavailable the frozen berries should work here just as well.
+If fresh blackberries are not available, the frozen berries will work just as well.

 This is an easy, make-ahead dessert that is very adaptable by using different berries or fruits.
 I can just imagine the variety of delicious creations I could put together. 🙂